Gloorf/poewatcher/README.md

 # GUI Display

  You can use a GUI to display your log.
 Relevant options in config.ini :
  * [global].alpha : transparency of the windows
  * [global].active : display it at the start of the game
-  * [global].always_on_tp : put the windows always on top
+ * [global].always_on_top : put the windows always on top

   You can deactivate (it just hide the windows actually) by typing "display off", and reactivating it by "display on".